katehayes/dQALY/README.md

 ## Discounting

-To get the net present value of the losses, we apply a discount rate.
+To get the net present value to society of the quality-adjusted life years that are ‘lost’ when an individual dies, we apply a discount rate.
 In our package, the default discount rate is set at 3.5% as per the [NICE health technology evaluations manual](https://www.nice.org.uk/process/pmg36/chapter/economic-evaluation-2#discounting).
+However, the most appropriate discount rate to apply will differ according to the context of the evaluation/analysis.

+When using the function `calculate_dQALY`, our package allows the user to specify the discount rate they would like to use in the calculation via setting the value of the argument `r`. `r` can be a scalar numeric (e.g. for a discount rate of 1%, set `r = 0.01`) or, so that the discount rate can vary across time, `r` also accepts vectorised functions (e.g. for a discount rate of 2% a year for 50 years into the future and 1% a year thereafter, set
+`r = function(x) ifelse(x < 50, 0.02, 0.01)`).

+[The Green
+Book](https://www.gov.uk/government/publications/the-green-book-appraisal-and-evaluation-in-central-government/the-green-book-2020#a6-discounting),
-However, the most appropriate discount rate to apply in a given evaluation/analysis is commonly subject to debate.
-[The Green Book](https://www.gov.uk/government/publications/the-green-book-appraisal-and-evaluation-in-central-government/the-green-book-2020#a6-discounting), guidance on evaluation methods issued by the Treasury, discusses a number of discounting regimes and the reasons one might use them.
+guidance on evaluation methods issued by the Treasury, discusses a number of discounting regimes and the reasons one might use them.

-Our package allows discount rates to be specified flexibly.
+This package includes a number of discount rate functions, which

 <table>